Dr. Matthew Paldy, PhD, LP

 Read the Compliance Officer Case Study →

-Hedge Fund Analyst Burnout and Possible Collapse
+Hedge Fund Analyst Stress and Collapse

 A 33-year-old hedge fund analyst working in real estate finance entered therapy experiencing severe exhaustion, dissociative episodes, and chronic performance pressure.
 Beneath the surface of professional success was a deeper identity conflict driven by family expectations around financial security and achievement.

-Therapeutic work focused on disentangling his self-worth from financial performance while reconnecting with long-neglected interests in engineering and design.
+Our therapeutic work focused on disentangling his self-worth from financial performance while reconnecting with long-neglected interests in engineering and design.

 Read the Hedge Fund Analyst Case Study →